-For 1 tablespoon of apple cider vinegar, substitute one tablespoon of lemon juice, one tablespoon of lime juice or two tablespoons of white wine.
-These substitutes won't give you the same health benefits, but they will come close to approximating the intended flavor in recipes.
+For 1 tablespoon of apple cider vinegar, substitute 1 tablespoon of lemon juice, one tablespoon of lime juice, or 2 tablespoons of white wine.
+These substitutes won't give you the same health benefits, but they will come close to the intended flavor in recipes.

-For 1 tablespoon of balsamic vinegar, substitute one tablespoon of either brown rice vinegar or Chinese black vinegar, or follow these instructions to make a substitute from apple cider or red wine vinegar and either sugar or honey.
+For 1 tablespoon of balsamic vinegar, substitute 1 tablespoon of either brown rice vinegar or Chinese black vinegar.
+You can also make a balsamic vinegar substitute from apple cider or red wine vinegar and either sugar or honey.

 Champagne vinegar brings a bright flavor to salad dressings, without an overly acidic bite.
-It's best known for a flavorful champagne vinaigrette, but it can also be used in glazes for pork, chicken and other meats.
+It's best known for a flavorful champagne vinaigrette, but it can also be used in glazes for pork, chicken, and other meats.
 Because it's so mild in flavor, it's important to choose another mild-flavored vinegar as a substitute.
-Most vinegars will overpower the other flavors in a recipe that calls for champagne vinegar.
+Most kinds of vinegar will overpower the other flavors in a recipe that calls for champagne vinegar.

 Red Wine Vinegar

-A good substitute for red wine vinegar is equal parts white vinegar and red wine; e.g. 1 1/2 teaspoons white vinegar, plus 1 1/2 teaspoons red wine for one tablespoon of red wine vinegar.
-If you're trying to avoid the alcohol, try a mix of grape juice and white vinegar.
+A good substitute for red wine vinegar is equal parts of white vinegar and red wine.
+For example, use 1 1/2 teaspoons white vinegar plus 1 1/2 teaspoons red wine for 1 tablespoon of red wine vinegar.
+If you're trying to avoid alcohol, try a mix of grape juice and white vinegar.

 White Wine Vinegar

 Like red wine vinegar, white wine vinegar adds a nice acidic bite to salad dressings, meat glazes, and sauces.
-An easy substitute for one tablespoon of white wine vinegar is one tablespoon rice vinegar.
+An easy substitute for one tablespoon of white wine vinegar is 1 tablespoon rice vinegar.
 An equal amount of white wine will also do in a pinch.

-Oftentimes, recipes will call for a vinegar flavored by herbs such as tarragon, rosemary or thyme.
-Herb vinegars taste great in salad dressings, but can also be quite versatile.
+Frequently, recipes will call for a vinegar flavored by herbs such as tarragon, rosemary, or thyme.
+Herb vinegar tastes great in salad dressings but can also be quite versatile.